brunosalomao34/brunosalomao34/README.md

 # Hello, my name is Bruno Salomão!

 ### About me:
-I am a Computer Science student with an interest in development area.\
-Always looking for continuous learning and development projects to improve my knowledge.
+I am a Computer Science student always looking for continuous learning and development projects to improve my knowledge.

 ### Connect with me:
 <div>